 - Hospital and Health Services (HHS) will be advised of the opening of Training Program applications.

-- Applications are submitted via the survey link accessible on this page during the application period.
+- Applications are submitted via the link available on the Apply tab.

 - A panel will review applications and liaise with Hospital and Health Service (HHS) delegates to select successful applicants.